Junior Duck Stamp Contest Information

 Students may rely on images as guides when producing their artwork.
 However, the entry must be the student's own creation, and idea and reference materials may not be copied or traced or otherwise presented as the student's own work.
-Refer to the current brochure (2.1MB) and fact sheet for examples of how to properly use reference materials.
+Refer to the current brochure (6.5MB) for examples of how to properly use reference materials.

 All phases of the judging procedure are open to the general public.
 Entries will be judged on the basis of design, anatomical accuracy, artistic composition, and suitability for reproduction on a 1 1/2" by 1" stamp.
 Both realistic and imaginative interpretations are acceptable.

 Artwork is judged by group level – all K-3rd graders, 4th-6th graders, 7th-9th graders and 10th-12th graders are judged within their age group.
 For each state, district, or territory, there are 100 awards: 12 First Place, 12 Second Place, 12 Third Place and up to 64 Honorable Mentions.
 Judging at the state level continues until awards have been allocated for first, second and third place, plus honorable mentions.

 One student's design will be selected from the 12 First Place winners as "Best of Show."
 Notification of winners will be made as soon as possible.
 The state coordinator and/or a member of the Duck Stamp Office staff will oversee all judging events.